-It’s been a little while since the ThinkPad project was completed and this project was planned so without further ado lets get into the fun of the Raspberry Pi.
+It’s been a little while since the Thinkpad project was completed and this project was planned.

 The PI & Getting Things Ready

-Thankfully‚ I was able to track down everything I needed to start this project from the net as I mentioned in my preview piece.
+Thankfully, I was able to get everything I needed to start this project from the net

-I thought even at this stage it was going too smoothly and it was‚ the guide for R
+I thought at this stage it was going too smoothly and well it was about to get a bit more tricky.

 Etching the image and getting the first boot of RetroPie

-I was at this point wondering why the program to write the image file was called etcher because all it was doing was writing a pretty standard image file to another source nothing special in that really.
+I was at this point wondering why the program to write the image file was called etcher.
+All it was doing was writing a pretty standard image file to another source nothing special in that really.

-Unlike the nightmare I had with the SD card formatting etcher was making things easy for me 3 simple steps here that I needed to make it even picked up the SD card as the location to extract the image to (this is the process I took to do this below)
+Unlike the nightmare I had with the SD card formatting etcher was making things easy for me 3 simple steps here.

-The first boot of PI & Retro-Pie felt a bit like the first boot of the Thinkpad as I just did not know what was going to happen or if it would boot properly at all thankfully I did not need to worry because it booted up nicely.
+The first boot of my Raspberry Pi felt a bit like the first boot of the Thinkpad as I just did not know what was going to happen.
+I did not need to worry because it booted up nicely.

-With everything running‚ I needed to get my Internet connection detected by the pi so that I could start to download the packages to make this work as it was intended to time to head to the options
+With everything running nicely I needed to get my Internet connection detected by the Raspberry Pi so that I could start to download packages to get the likes of Amiga emulation.

-By this point I had been working on the Pi for 5 hours straight and starting to get a little tired of just working on settings‚ but one area I needed to get going before calling it a day was to get the network interface and SSH enabled I found this pretty easily by going back into the Raspi-Config as I did for setting up the wi-fi.
+By this point I had been working on the Raspberry Pi for 5 hours straight and starting to get a little tired of just working on settings.

 With this checked and working I was able to move to more fun things and that is all going to come in